 MacGregor’s final excursion on board Rob Roy occurred in the autumn of 1868 and was described by his biographer as ‘without doubt the greatest tour that John MacGregor ever made’.
 The canoe he used was very similar to that of his Baltic trip, although it was an inch narrower and the top-mast was made from the second joint of a fishing rod.
 His journey began in Egypt and travelling around the Holy Land proved to be a much more perilous proposition than Europe, as he not only encountered more dangerous animals, including crocodiles, wild dogs and boar, but there were also a number of attempts made to capture him.
 He was pursued by the Arabs of Hooleh for some time and although he managed to repel a number of them with his paddle, he was shot at and his canoe was finally apprehended and carried (with MacGregor still in it) to the local sheik.
 After an amusing incident in which he thumped the leader on the back, having offered him salt to eat, which he mistook for sugar, he was able to secure his release with only a small bribe.
 His book was unsurprisingly a runaway success with 2,000 copies ordered before the publication date and 5,000 of them sold within a fortnight.

-It goes without saying that MacGregor was unusual, but his biographer noted three features that were particularly unusual.
+It goes without saying that MacGregor was unique, but his biographer noted three features that were particularly unusual.
 Firstly, he was described as a ‘tourist Evangelo-tractual’, as he would constantly give out Christian tracts on his travels.
 Indeed, when he travelled on his yawl, for example, the boat’s cargo consisted of tracts, periodicals, books, Bibles and Testaments, which he gave out to the sailors of all nations.
 Secondly, he would not travel on a Sunday, which often surprised his on-lookers, and he would even sometimes disembark from a steamboat, in order to observe the day of rest.
 Thirdly, he was always speaking and writing about religion, which drew criticism from some.
 Nevertheless, the English and foreign press were all unanimous in agreeing that his writings were always full of interest, amusement and information.

 MacGregor received so many requests to speak, that he decided he could use the opportunities to raise the considerable sum of £10,000 for charity.
 In 1870 alone, he lectured or presided at public meetings 128 times, which included giving his Rob Roy lecture fifty-six times, thereby raising £4,160.
 Although, unsurprisingly, he had to subsequently reduce his output, he finally reached his target on 8 March 1878, having only once cancelled an event because of ill-health.
 His biographer summed up the immense effort by saying